bp4883/guntamatic_bmk20/README.md

 The description of the data is on: http://192.168.0.204/daqdesc.cgi

-Access to
+Access to web server
 http://192.168.0.204/demo/index.htm

-i created this class and more to read, analys the data and inform my self with email.
+i created this class and more to read ofer ethernet, analys the data and inform my self with email.

 On my Raspberry Pi, this is called every 5 min.